raspberrypilearning/the-all-seeing-pi/worksheet2.md

     take_pic_btn.when_pressed = take_picture
   ```

-1. We need to write these two functions so that the buttons have something to do when they are pressed.
+1. We will write these two functions so that the buttons know what to do when they are pressed.
 Functions are usually written at the start of a program immediately after the `import` statements.
 Add the functions, but with some placeholder code to just print a message when they are pressed, so we can test them.

   ```python
   def next_overlay():